priyamvada21/SalesInsightsDashboard_PowerBI/README.md

-Certainly!
-Here's the README with "I" instead of "we" to reflect that you created the project alone:

 # ATLIQ HARDWARE Sales Insights

 Welcome to the ATLIQ HARDWARE Sales Insights project README.
 This project provides a comprehensive overview of the sales data for ATLIQ HARDWARE in India.
 I've created a powerful report and dashboard using Microsoft Power BI to analyze sales patterns throughout the years and months.